 We do our best to deliver your written second opinion as quickly as possible.
-However, the timeline can be variable based on how quickly we can collect all of your medical records from your various medical providers, as well as the availability of the specialist best suited to review your case.
-On average, once your medical records have been collected, you and your local health care provider will receive your second opinion within two weeks.
+However, the timeline can be variable based on the amount of time it takes to obtain your medical records and the availability of the specialist best suited to review your case.
+Typically, it takes 5 to 7 business days after your records have been collected to receive your written online second opinion.

 If all of your care has taken place within the United States, you’ll only need to provide the names and locations of physicians who have seen you previously; our Care Team will then collect your records.
-If you live in the United States and already have all of your medical records on hand, you can upload them to your case, which will decrease the time it takes for your written opinion to be delivered.
+If you live in the United States and already have all of your medical records on hand, you can send them directly to our Care Team, which will decrease the time it takes for your written opinion to be delivered.

 After carefully reviewing your second opinion request and medical records, our experienced team will determine which Stanford Medicine physician specialist is most appropriate to handle your online second opinion case.
 You may request a particular physician, and Grand Rounds as well as Stanford Medicine will try to accommodate that request, but we cannot guarantee that specialist will be assigned to your case.